harvester/harvester/enhancements/20240304-usb-host-passthrough.md

 #### Story 1 - One USB storage device

-Bob wants to use USB Passthrough feature to enable virtual machine to read USB storage device which are attached on the node.
+Bob wants to use USB Host Passthrough feature to enable virtual machine to read USB storage device which are attached on the node.

 After enabling the Addon, there are many USB devices on `USB Devices` page.
 Bob clicks one of them and enable it.
 Then, Bob starts to create the new virtual machine, and there is one setting called `USB Devices` in the virtual machine creating page.